openwdl/wdl/SPEC.md

   }
 }
 ```

-The syntax element `${sep=' ' stages+}` is a compromise.
-CWL's JSON implementation chooses to try to hide the flags and parameters to the `tmap` command.
-The result is almost 200 lines of code leaving the user having to instead learn a JSON format for mapping to the exact same set of parameters.
-Now instead of just having to learn how `tmap` works, the user has to learn how *CWL maps to tmap*.

 For this particular case where the command line is *itself* a mini DSL, The best option at that point is to allow the user to type in the rest of the command line, which is what `${sep=' ' stages+}` is for.
 This allows the user to specify an array of strings as the value for `stages` and then it concatenates them together with a space character